LKessell/LKessell/README.md

 ### Hey there, I'm Lauren! 👋

-I'm a software developer currently finishing my final inning at the Turing School of Software and Design.
+I'm a software developer and recent graduate from the Turing School of Software and Design.
 I love problem solving and learning new things!

 - 🔭 I’m currently working on:
   - Technical challenge practice